ysyk2021/the-art-of-negotiation-powerful-techniques-for-win-win-outcomes-and-positive-relationships/src/chapter-5-3.md

-# The Benefits of Finding Common Ground for Improved Synergy and Satisfaction

-## Introduction

 Negotiations often involve parties with divergent interests and perspectives.
 However, the ability to find common ground is a powerful tool for achieving win-win outcomes and nurturing positive relationships.
 In this chapter, we will explore the benefits of finding common ground in negotiation.
 By emphasizing shared interests and seeking collaborative solutions, negotiators can improve synergy, satisfaction, and overall negotiation outcomes.